 Working for BSA Claims Service is helping Paul get closer to his dreams.
 “I want to buy land and work toward building a house and a large farm where I can grow food for my family and neighbors,” he said.

-Adjuster support while in the field is operations director Tony Rosenberg’s forte, keeping claims moving through the process by serving as a mentor to Paul and other adjusters, those with just a few years of experience to career adjusters.
+Adjuster support while in the field is operations director Tony Rosenberg’s forte, keeping claims moving through the process by mentoring Paul and other adjusters.
+He also mentors those with just a few years of experience to career adjusters.
 “BSA management was very supportive,” Paul said.
 “Tony Rosenberg was always available by phone, text and email to help.
 He and I had more than 1,000 emails during the storm and each one of them was focused on making me a better adjuster,” he said.

 Tony provided tips on accuracy, formatting, Xactimate skills and proper claims handling.
 “He always found time to answer all my questions,” Paul said.